k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

 </td>
 <td width="500pxl">
 <p>2 alternatives:</p>
 <p>1.
-Use a data generator Actor for one of the field's instances and then select the generated value and populate it into the remaining instances.</p>
+Use a data generator Actor for one of the field's instances, and then select the generated value and populate it into the remaining instances.</p>
 <p>2.
-Use the new TDM 8.1 Actor - <strong>GenerateConsistent&nbsp;</strong> - for all the field's instances to keep the referential integrity of the instances.</p>
+Use the new TDM 8.1 Actor - <strong>GenerateConsistent&nbsp;</strong> - for all the field's instances to keep referential integrity of the instances.</p>
 </td>
 </tr>
 <tr>